Persona 5

-is a 2016 role-playing video game developed by P-Studio and published by Atlus.
-The game is the sixth installment in the Persona series, itself a part of the larger Megami Tensei franchise.
-It was released for PlayStation 3 and PlayStation 4 in Japan in September 2016 and worldwide in April 2017.
-It was published by Atlus in Japan and North America, and by Deep Silver in PAL territories.
-An enhanced version featuring new content, was released for PlayStation 4 in Japan in October 2019 and worldwide in March 2020.
-It was published by Atlus in Japan and worldwide by its parent company Sega.
-Persona 5 Royal was later released for Nintendo Switch, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in October 2022.
+is a 2016 role-playing video game developed by P-Studio.
+The game is the sixth installment in the Persona series, itself a spin-off from the Megami Tensei franchise.
+Published by Atlus in Japan and North America, and Deep Silver in PAL territories, it was released for PlayStation 3 and PlayStation 4 in Japan on September 15, 2016 and worldwide on April 4, 2017.
+An enhanced version featuring new content, was released by Atlus for PlayStation 4 in Japan on October 31, 2019, while parent company Sega published the game worldwide on March 31, 2020.
+Royal was released on the PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, and Windows on October 21, 2022.

-Taking place in modern-day Tokyo, the story follows a high school student known by the codename Joker who transfers to a new school after he is framed for assault and put on probation.
-Over the course of a school year, he and other students awaken to a special power, becoming a group of secret vigilantes known as the Phantom Thieves of Hearts.
-They explore the Metaverse, a supernatural realm born from humanity's subconscious desires, to steal malevolent intent from the hearts of adults and change their hearts.
 As with previous games in the series, the party battles enemies known as Shadows using physical manifestations of their psyche known as Personas.
 The game incorporates role-playing and dungeon crawling elements alongside social simulation scenarios.
+Set in modern-day Tokyo, the story follows a player-named high school student, referred to by his codename Joker.
+After being framed for assault and put on probation, the protagonist relocates to the fictional neighborhood Yongen-Jaya and transfers to a new school.
+Over the course of a school year, he and other acquainted students awaken to a special power, becoming a group of secret vigilantes referred to as the Phantom Thieves of Hearts.
+The group explores a supernatural realm born from humanity's subconscious desires nicknamed the Metaverse, in order to steal malevolent intent from the hearts of adults.
+Its themes revolve around attaining freedom from the limitations of modern society; the story was strongly inspired by picaresque fiction, and the party's Personas were based on literary outlaws and rebels.

-Persona 5 was developed by P-Studio, an internal development division within Atlus led at the time by game director and producer Katsura Hashino.
+First announced in 2013, Persona 5 was developed by P-Studio, an internal development division within Atlus, at the time led by game director and producer Katsura Hashino.
 Along with Hashino, returning staff from earlier Persona games included character designer Shigenori Soejima and music composer Shoji Meguro.
-Preparatory work began during the development of Persona 4, with full development beginning after the release of Catherine in 2011.
-First announced in 2013, Persona 5 was delayed from its original late 2014 release date due to being unfinished.
-Its themes revolve around attaining freedom from the limitations of modern society: the story was strongly inspired by picaresque fiction, and the party's Personas were based on literary outlaws and rebels.
+Work on the game began during Persona 4s development and commenced into full production after the release of Catherine in 2011.
+Initially slated for a late 2014 release date, Persona 5 saw several delays due to being unfinished.

-Persona 5 has been cited as one of the greatest video games of all time, with praise for its visual presentation, gameplay, story, and music.
-Including Royal, Persona 5 sold over 10.45 million copies by March 2025, making it the best-selling title in the Megami Tensei franchise.
-Several pieces of related media have also been produced, including four spin-off games—Persona 5: Dancing in Starlight, Persona 5 Strikers, Persona 5 Tactica, and Persona 5: The Phantom X—as well as manga and anime adaptations.
-The game's cast has also appeared in other games, with Joker appearing as a playable character in the 2018 crossover fighting game Super Smash Bros.
-Ultimate.